Faculty / Staff

 Michael L. Pack

-User interface design and evaluation, information visualization, evaluation methods, public access, digital libraries.
+User interface design and evaluation, information visualization, evaluation methods, and public access

 Information visualization and digital libraries with an emphasis on service oriented projects.

 Information visualization, user interface design, human-computer interaction theories, empirical methods, universal usability.

 I study how people's use of communication technologies affects their information disclosures, privacy attitudes and behaviors, relationship maintenance and self-presentation strategies, and accrual of social capital resources.
 I am especially interested in framing this research through the lens of context collapse.

 Director, Maryland Institute for Technology in the Humanities (MITH): digital humanities, electronic editing, interactive literature, networked interfaces for electronic publication, social computing, gaming.

 Operations research; public health preparedness; design and control of manufacturing systems; integration of product design and manufacturing system design; decision-making systems in product development

 Paul T. Jaeger